apiato/documentation/docs/main-components/requests.md

 ## Unit Testing for Actions (Request) {#unit-testing-for-actions-request}

-Since we're passing Requests objects to the Actions.
+Since we're passing Request objects to Actions.
 When writing unit tests we need to create fake Request just to pass it to the Action with some fake data.

 ```php
 // creating